hero-tw/multicloud-examples/README.md

 cd multicloud-examples && cd aws
 ./create-iam-user.sh [username] [group name]
 ```
-If you don't put a group name it will default to creating a new user without a group
+If you don't put a group name or put a group name that doesn't exist, it will default to creating a new user without a group.